-- 1. Cross-listed courses have been approved for undergraduate credit by both the dean of the School of Undergraduate and Graduate Studies, and the director of the course to be cross-listed for undergraduate students to attend. - 2.
-Cross-listed courses may have different course requirements, competencies, or objectives for undergraduate students. - 3.
-Graduate students receive priority enrollment in graduate-level electives cross-listed for undergraduate students.. - 4.
-Internal transfer of credit is subject to NUNM's graduate transfer credit requirements. - 5.
+- Cross-listed courses have been approved for undergraduate credit by both the dean of the School of Undergraduate Studies and the dean of the course to be cross-listed for undergraduate students to attend. - 2.
+Cross-listed courses may have different courses requirements, competencies, or objectives for undergraduate students. - 3.
+Graduate students receive priority enrollment in graduate-level courses. - 4.
+There must be a minimum of five graduate students enrolled in a graduate-level course for undergraduate students to enroll. - 5.
+Internal transfer of credit is subject to NUNM's graduate transfer credit requirements. - 6.
 Earning graduate credits as an undergraduate is not a guarantee of future admission into any graduate program at National University of Natural Medicine.